AndyButland/UmbracoMapper/ReadMe.md

 				}
 		},
 	  });

+The StringValueFormatter is a field that can be set to a function to transform the mapped value.
+For example, you could use this to format a date field to a string with a particular date format.
+This simple example shows how to apply a transformation function that converts the mapped value to upper case:

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+	  {
+		{
+			"Heading", new PropertyMapping
+				{
+					StringValueFormatter = x => {
+						return x.ToUpper();
+					}
+				}
+		},
+	  });

 #### From Other Sources

-Some Umbraco data types store XML.
+Some Umbraco 6 data types store XML and Umbraco 7 ones JSON.
 This can be mapped to a custom collection on the view model.
-The example below uses the related links data type.
+The example below uses the related links data type from version 6.
 Note the need to provide an override here to ensure the correct root node is passed to the mapping method.

     var sr = new StringReader(CurrentPage.GetPropertyValue<string>("relatedLinks"));
     var relatedLinksXml = XElement.Load(sr);